 Fredrick is a miniature-garden designer and author of landscaping guides.
 He loves to write about garden flowers, ponds, lawns, and hedges.

-Peperomia plants are grown for their ornamental foliage, and so people strive to keep their leaves healthy and looking fresh.
-There are many species of Peperomia, and all of them have fleshy leaves that vulnerable to splitting and even cracking.
+Peperomia plants are grown for their ornamental foliage (like the well-known Watermelon Peperomia), so people strive to keep their leaves healthy and looking fresh.
+There are many species of Peperomia, and all of them have fleshy leaves that are vulnerable to splitting and cracking.

-In this article, I will discuss the reasons for the splitting of leaves of Peperomia plants.
-I will also discuss how to deal with the problem, so read on to know how to keep your radiator plants attractive.
+In this article, you'll learn the reasons behind the splitting leaves of your Peperomia plants and how to deal with the problem.
+So read on to know how to keep your radiator plants lush and attractive.

 1. You Are Overwatering Your Peperomia

-When you overwater your plants, the leaf cells absorb a lot of water which make them expand excessively.
-When temperature increases, the cells lose the water at a high rate causing rapid contraction.
-If this process goes on for some days, it can lead to rupturing of the cells hence splitting of the leaves.
+When you overwater your plants, the leaf cells absorb a lot of water, making them expand excessively.
+When temperatures increase, the cells lose the water at a high rate, causing rapid contraction.
+If this process goes on for some days, it can lead to rupturing of the cells, hence the splitting of the leaves.